Need to talk? Call 1800 882 436.

 How is insomnia treated during pregnancy?

-Your doctor or midwife can help you manage your insomnia.
-They will likely recommend a non-medicine treatment first, for example, behavioural and psychological interventions.
+Your doctor or midwife can help you manage insomnia.
+They will likely recommend a non-medicine treatment first.
+This includes behavioural and psychological interventions.
+There are some treatments for insomnia that are not appropriate if you're pregnant or breastfeeding.

 Treating an underlying condition causing insomnia

-Before you try to treat the symptoms of insomnia, tell your doctor if you have any underlying conditions that may cause insomnia such as:
+Before you treat the symptoms of insomnia, you should tell your doctor if you have any underlying conditions that may cause insomnia such as:

 Sleep hygiene

 Your health professional may recommend you improve your sleep hygiene.
-Try these good sleep habits to help you sleep better:
+Try these habits to help you sleep better:

-• Cut out nicotine, reduce or cut out alcohol and limit caffeine to mornings only.
+• Cut out nicotine, reduce or cut out alcohol and limit caffeine to mornings.

-• Exercise regularly, but not in the evening.
+• Exercise regularly, but not vigorously (with lots of effort) in the evening.

 • Do something relaxing before bed.
-If you don’t feel sleepy, or wake in the night, go to another room and do a relaxing activity (such as reading) until you feel sleepy, and then try again.
+If you don't feel sleepy, or if you wake up in the night, go to another room and do a relaxing activity (such as reading) until you feel sleepy, and then try again.

-• Try to manage anything that is worrying you earlier in the day, rather than at bedtime.
+• Try to deal with anything that is worrying you earlier in the day rather than at bedtime.

 Cognitive behaviour therapy (CBT)

-Research shows that cognitive behaviour therapy (CBT) is a treatment of choice for many pregnant females with insomnia.
-CBT can help reduce your insomnia symptoms while pregnant.
+Cognitive behaviour therapy (CBT) is a treatment of choice for insomnia during pregnancy and can help reduce your symptoms.
+It is a well-researched treatment with low risks to you and your baby.
 CBT is based on the idea that how you think and act affects how you feel.

 Medicines